Bradford Factor Calculator UK – Calculate Absence Scores

 Using the Bradford Factor helps employers spot patterns and manage attendance better.
 This leads to smoother business operations.

-How Is the Bradford Factor Calculated?
+How Is the Bradford Factor Calculator Calculated?

 The Bradford Factor shows that frequent short absences impact more than fewer, longer ones.